bitrise-io/stacks/content/changelogs/Xcode stacks.md

 This update is for {{< chip text="edge" >}} stacks.

 - Brew cache update & security fixes.
+- Ruby version 3.1.0 has been removed as it's been broken for a while.
+Version 3.1.0 cannot be reliably installed on macOS because of [this bug](https://bugs.ruby-lang.org/issues/18912); the first fixed version of the 3.1 series is 3.1.3.
+This version is available preinstalled.

 ### Stack update `v2023-07-31`